Eugenijus/Decathlon-POJO/README.md

 - [x] 5.
 The **Input** and **output** file names should be provided as parameters to the Java application at the startup.
 - [x] 6.
 Application should ask for those parameters itself.
 .
-- [ ] 7.
-It would be great if an XSL file for viewing the produced XML nicely using a web browser is also provided.
+- [x] 7.
+It would be great if an XSL file for viewing the produced XML nicely using a web browser is also provided. *Browsers failed to convert XML using my XSL, so created HTMLWriter*
 - [x] 8.
 Be sure to keep the code design simple, but allowing to easily change or add more **input sources** and/or **output file formats**.
 - [ ] 9.
 Unit tests for the code are mandatory.
 - [x] 10.
 No external libraries are allowed in addition to the Java standard API except JUnit.